 We collect data from December 2013 – May 2023 and aggregate them at a repository –actor.login – day level.
 Overall, we collect 460,000 records after processing 19.08 TB of data.
 Using the initial dataset, we further aggregate the data at a repository – day level to test our hypotheses.

-Hypothesis Testing
+Hypothesis Development

-Hypothesis 1
+Prior OSS literature has established the importance of the peripheral developer's participation for the project awareness and diffusion in the developer's community.
+However, prior studies did not account for the projects that have a direct market valuation, i.e., Ethereum blockchain software underlying a financial asset, and Ether price is a derivative from the Ethereum blockchain software functionality.
+Therefore, the nature of the project may affect the contributors’ motivation and the previously identified relationships do not hold anymore.
+To establish the evidence, we test this relationship using the hypothesis drawn from Setia et al. (2012):

-H1: The roles of core versus peripheral developers: Greater participation of peripheral developers in open-source projects are associated with greater awareness about open-source products (Setia et al. 2012).
+H1: The roles of core versus peripheral developers: Greater participation of peripheral developers in open-source projects are associated with greater awareness about open-source products.

 To test our first hypothesis, we first need to organize our dataset and construct the necessary variables.
 The main independent variable is the number of peripheral developers.
 The developers who contribute to the repository can be classified into two types: core and peripheral.
 The core developer is the one who is heavily involved in the project development, typically has the right to apply proposed changes to the main software file, or merge pull requests, and strategically decide the future functionality of the software product.
 Based on the literature, core developer has been defined as contributing more than 12% of code to the project (Mockus et al. 2002).
 We adopted this threshold and marked as core developers those who contributed 12% or more of total activities in a repository over the past 30 days.
 All other developers were marked as peripheral.
 We also checked for the abnormal patterns of contributions by unique contributors, e.g., one across all repositories on a daily basis, and ran our analysis without them.
 Typically, such activity is associated with bots and should not be considered in our analysis.
 Moreover, the login name of such actors contains the ‘bot’ part, and we mark them as ‘is_bot’ in our dataset.
 The results with and without bot activities are robust.